cauz-santos/Project/P_mocinno_genome_assembly.md

 ---

-### 3.1 Removal of the W chromosome from the reference genome
+### 3.1 Removal of the W chromosome from the reference genome (Guided by preliminar mapping)

 The *T. surrucura* reference genome includes a W chromosome.
-In birds, females are heterogametic (ZW) and males are homogametic (ZZ), and the presence, structure, and completeness of the W chromosome can vary substantially among species and assemblies.
-Moreover, the sex of the sequenced *Pharomachrus mocinno* individual was unknown (or potentially male), making the inclusion of a W chromosome in the reference problematic.
+Moreover, the sex of the sequenced *Pharomachrus mocinno* individual was unknown (or potentially male), making the inclusion of a W chromosome in the reference problematic, as only very short fragments mapped to this chromosome.
+This was verified during read alignment and coverage inspection, which indicated the absence of consistent and reliable mapping across the W chromosome.
+Therefore, the W chromosome was removed from downstream analyses.

 To avoid erroneous placement of autosomal or Z-linked contigs onto the W chromosome, and to prevent spurious scaffolding driven by repetitive or sex-specific sequences, the W chromosome was removed from the reference genome prior to scaffolding.